Genivia/SJOT/README.md

 Highlights
 ----------

-- Use SJOT to efficiently validate and type-check JSON data with compact SJOT schemas.
+- Use SJOT to efficiently validate and type-check JSON and JS values with compact types and schemas.
 SJOT schemas are compact and have the look-and-feel of JSON templates.

-- JSON validation with `SJOT.valid(data, typeref, schema)` and `SJOT.validate(data, typeref, schema)` is fast: the worst-case running time is asymptotically linear in the size of the JSON document to validate.
+- JSON validation with `SJOT.valid(data, typeref, schema)` and `SJOT.validate(data, typeref, schema)` is fast: the worst-case running time is asymptotically linear in the size of the JSON value to validate.

-- Type check JSON with `SJOT.valid_type(data, type)`.
+- Type check JSON and JS values with `SJOT.valid(data, type)`.

 - `SJOT.check(schema)` verifies a schema and its satisfiability, so you never have to worry about schemas with conflicting one/any/all/dep constraints that